junkwhinger/jokerise/readme.md

 ![](translated_samples/joaquin.jpg)

-Not sure if Joker face would look good on you?
+Not sure if Joker face would look good on you for Halloween?
 Try jokeriser!

 Jokeriser finds your face with <a href="https://github.com/timesler/facenet-pytorch">facenet_pytorch</a>  and translate your face to a Joker's using a generator trained with <a href="https://arxiv.org/pdf/1703.10593.pdf">CycleGAN</a>.